evg-cv/ImageComparison/README.md

 - main

-    This is the main execution file.
+    The main execution file.

 - requirements

-    All the dependencies to execute project are inserted.
+    All the dependencies for this project

 - settings

-    Several settings are conducted in this file
+    Several settings

 ## Installation

-- Python 3.6 environment
+- Environment

-- This project must be in the parent directory in php server.

-- The database credential file containing host name, database name, username and password should be added in utils directory.
-This file name can be either "mysql_credential.json" or changed in settings file.
+    python 3.6, Windows 10, Ubuntu 18.04

 - Dependency installation